MatejHl/Receptor2Odorant/README.md

 # Receptor2Odorant
-Implementation of paper "Matching receptor to odorant with protein language and graph neural networks"
+Implementation of paper "**Matching receptor to odorant with protein language and graph neural networks**"

 Data
 ----